burlster1980/arupcodev060/content/creating-pages/creating-news.md

 			<h5><a id="faq-cta" name="faq-cta"></a>5.
 What kind of calls to action can I add?</h5>
 			<p>A. Not all news articles will have an obvious CTA, but most likely will.
 You can link to anything on arup.com, be it projects, perspective articles, publications or videos, or industry and service pages.
 The content you link to is that which is most relevant to your story and that will help your users continue to learn more about Arup.</p>
 			<h5><a id="faq-edit" name="faq-edit"></a>6.
 Can I go back and edit an article after it's been published?</h5>
 			<p>A. Yes.
 You can edit an article multiple times even after its been published.
 Each time you edit an article after publication, a new version will created.
-This means that if necessary an Administrator can revert back to a previous version if necessary.</p>
+This means that if necessary an Administrator can revert back to a previous version if necessary.
+After you've completed your edits, you will need to re-submit your article for publication by an Administrator or user with publication rights.</p>
 			<h5><a id="faq-cta" name="faq-cta"></a>7.
 I want my news item to be published in the future.
 Is this possible?</h5>
 			<p>A. Yes.
 An article can be published at any point in time.
 You need to consider the following if you do want this:</p>
 			<ul>